 If you have not been a practicing Catholic for a while, do not let that prevent you from contacting the Pastor.
 Consider this as your opportunity to begin again.
 We would be happy to help you with that.

-Baptisms during Sunday Holy Mass can be scheduled on Saturday at 4:00 pm or Sunday at Noon.
-Baptisms outside of Sunday Holy Mass can be scheduled on Saturdays (between 10:00 am – 2:00 pm or 5:30 pm – 7:00 pm), Sundays (between 1:30 pm – 6:00 pm), and weekday evenings when the Pastor is available.
+During the pandemic, baptisms are scheduled outside of Holy Mass, on Saturdays (between 10:00 am – 2:00 pm or 5:30 pm – 7:00 pm), Sundays (between 1:30 pm – 6:00 pm), and weekday evenings when the Pastor is available.
 During Lent, baptisms are celebrated outside of Holy Mass only.
 Visiting clergy are welcome, provided they have the permission of the Archbishop of Baltimore and the Pastor.

 See below for the requirement for Godparents.